Clooney finds optimism at heart of a promising 'Tomorrowland'

-LOS ANGELES (Reuters) - In a break from the sea of dystopian offerings aimed at young adult audiences, the world of tomorrow is given a glossy, Disney makeover in the studio’s latest big budget spectacular.
+LOS ANGELES, May 19 (Reuters) - In a break from the sea of dystopian offerings aimed at young adult audiences, the world of tomorrow is given a glossy, Disney makeover in the studio’s latest big budget spectacular.

 “Tomorrowland,” out in U.S. theaters on Friday, sees Walt Disney’s early visions of a scientific utopia come alive on screen; a vibrant creative paradise in a parallel realm, epitomizing mankind’s true potential.